 GROSS: So did you go into this interview knowing that you were going to walk it into the point your character makes about Romney being an apostate who shouldn't hold the highest office in God's chosen country?

 COLBERT: I always have about - you know, no matter what the interview is, I have about three things that I'd like to be able to get to.
 And the more focused the conversation is, the more likely I am to get to the few things that I wanted to get to.
 And that was very short - that was about a four-minute interview.

 And so I wanted to get to those - basically the four things that you played are the four things that I really wanted to say.
 And the nice thing was - I mean, I really like Reverend Garlow, and we had a nice conversation afterwards, and I was very grateful that he came, because it's hard, sometimes, to get conservatives to come on the show.

 But what I really liked is that he had an answer.
 He had an argument for everything that I was talking about.
 And he stood by it, and he was passionate and said exactly what he had said in other press or said in his pre-interview, and that's all I can ask from the guest.
 And that makes the best, most satisfying interview for me is if the person represents their beliefs in a passionate way.

 And he did, and so it allowed me to get to the points that I wanted to make.

-GROSS: And the point about Romney being an apostate who shouldn't hold the office in God's chosen country is...
+GROSS: And the point about Romney being an apostate who shouldn't hold the highest office in God's chosen country...